djeada/Computational-Fluid-Dynamics-CFD-Resources/README.md

 # Computational Fluid Dynamics (CFD) Resources

-This repository is a comprehensive collection of advanced resources for Computational Fluid Dynamics (CFD).
-It includes in-depth notes, specialized scripts, and detailed tutorials covering various CFD tools like ParaView, Gmsh, and more.
-Aimed at both beginners and experienced practitioners, it serves as a platform for learning, exploration, and collaboration in the field of CFD.
+This repo is a work in progress aimed at gathering useful open-source resources for CFD engineers in one place.
+It includes notes, scripts, and tutorials for tools like ParaView, Gmsh, and more.
+The idea is to make it easier to find and use solid, practical materials without digging through scattered sources.

 ## Features